FAC8/READMES/Week5/redis-data-types/redis-data-types.md

 ###Redish hashes 🗿
 Usually hashes are handy to represent objects, actually the number of fields you can put inside a hash has no practical limits (other than available memory), so you can use hashes in many different ways inside your application.

+A hash with a few fields (where few means up to one hundred or so) is stored in a way that takes very little space, so you can store millions of objects in a small Redis instance.

 	> HMSET user:1000 username nogainbar birthyear 1984 verified 1
 	OK
 	> HGET user:1000 username